jhuhtanen/tikawe-skillr/README.md

 User can create a skill listing, edit it and delete it.
 User can search skills by using text search from title or description.

-NOTE: In order for the app to work the config.py from project root needs to be copied to instance folder.
-I couldn't figure out why it needs to be copied there yet but application uses config keys and instance folder is by default on gitignore because it's instance level data.

 ## Delivery on 13.04.2025
 * Current functionality: